 Continue reading to learn more about the most common complications of TURBT.

 Urinary tract infections (UTIs) occur when bacteria infect the urinary system.
-A UTI is one of the most common complications after a TURBT.
-Still, they’re not very frequent — one study found that only about 4.5 percent of people developed a UTI within 30 days of the procedure.
+UTIs are one of the most common complications after a TURBT.
+Still, they’re not very frequent.
+One study found that only about 4.5 percent of people developed a UTI within 30 days of the procedure.

 Healthcare providers take every precaution to prevent infection during surgery.
 However, a TURBT involves inserting surgical instruments into the bladder, which can introduce bacteria.
 Using a catheter (a thin, flexible tube to drain urine from your bladder) for a day or two after surgery can also increase your risk of developing a UTI.